code-autonomy/code-autonomy.github.io/index.md

 * [Development History](#development-history)

 ## Overview
-The project, tentatively named "Shop-Manoa", aims to address the rapid turnover of goods and services among students at the University of Hawaii at Manoa (UHM).
+The project, tentatively named "Code Autonomy", aims to address the rapid turnover of goods and services among students at the University of Hawaii at Manoa (UHM).
 The primary goal is to create an effective marketplace for campus-specific items, facilitating their recycling and reuse.

 Shop-Manoa allows UHM students, faculty, and staff to buy and sell student-related goods and services.
 This platform is similar to Craigslist, with key differences including the requirement for UH credentials for all users, no anonymity, and the expectation of on-campus transactions.